Our international team includes senior scholars, PhD candidates, MA and BA students. We all share our passion to archaeology and history of the land.

 Sagi Freiman

-Sagi Freiman is a B.A. student at the Department of Archaeology and Ancient Near Eastern Cultures, Tel Aviv University.
-Currently living in Tel Aviv, Sagi decided to study Archaeology because of his passion for the past and to try and understand how ancient cultures and finds influenced things we do in this modern era.
-Sagi took part in the Tel Azekah Expedition and the Yavne East salvage excavation.
-Sagi is also a member of the Digital Media team of the Institute of Archeology at TAU.
+Sagi Freiman is an M.A. student in the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University.
+His thesis focuses on archaeoseismology—the study of ancient earthquakes.
+Currently residing in Tel Aviv, Sagi pursued archaeology due to his deep passion for the past and his desire to explore how ancient cultures and archaeological finds continue to influence modern society.
+He has participated in the Tel Azekah Expedition and the Yavne East salvage excavation.
+In addition, Sagi is responsible for overseeing the archaeological survey at the Tel.

 Elana Gerber